ModelEarth/community/about/README.md

 # About Model.Earth

-## What Makes our Interface Unique and Exciting
+## What makes our Interface Unique and Exciting

 The model.earth interface makes picking locations and topics quick-and-easy for viewing local industries and census attributes.
 Our maps, tables and charts load faster than most websites thanks to our use of static files and Tabulator sortable grids.